-In this paper, we propose BHFBA in which BAFBA is only applied to identify optimal gene knockout strategies recently.
+In this paper, we proposed BHFBA in which BAFBA is only applied to identify optimal gene knockout strategies recently.
 Fig. 1 shows the flow of BAFBA while Fig. 2 shows our proposed BHFBA.
 The important steps are explained in the following subsections.
-Both BHFBA and BAFBA are using binary variables rather than continuous variables.
-The main difference between BHFBA and BAFBA is the neighbourhood search part, BHFBA improves the operation by combining hill climbing algorithm into BAFBA.